6,409 views

 We also want to know, “what does HBS Admissions want to avoid?”
 The consensus among our former HBS Admissions Officers is as follows:

-Admissions: what does Stanford GSB seek?
+Admissions: What does Stanford GSB seek?

 We asked “What does Stanford GSB Admissions look for?” of the former Stanford GSB Admissions Officers (AdCom) on our Stacy Blackman Consulting team.
 Here’s the consensus: